 Are rubber football cleats good?

 Rubber football cleats are neither good nor bad, but they may be more appropriate for certain players and environments.
-Rubber football cleats are recommended for youth athletes since most of their play occurs on grass or synthetic surfaces.
+Depending on their playing positions, rubber football cleats are recommended for youth athletes since most of their play occurs on grass or synthetic surfaces.
 Cleats with rubber bottoms are said to be the best for these types of playing fields.

 How are football cleats supposed to fit?